serazing/xscale/docs/window.rst

    Y_{LP} = \frac{W * Y}{W * M},

-where :math:`Y` is the raw data, :math:`W` the window used, and :math:`M a mask that is one for valid data and zero for
+where :math:`Y` is the raw data, :math:`W` the window used, and :math:`M` a mask that is 1 for valid data and 0 for missing values.
-    missing values.

 If the keyword paramter ``compute`` is set to ``True``, the computation will be performed and and progress bar